Dibang River Bridge: History

-In 2010, the Union Cabinet Committee on Infrastructure approved the project for construction of bridges across Sikang river system and connecting road between Bomjir-Meka on NH-52, covering a length of 18.950 km.
+In 2010, the Union Cabinet Committee on Infrastructure approved the project for construction of bridges across the Sikang river system and connecting road between Bomjir-Meka on NH-52, covering a length of 18.950 km.
 NH-52 has been renumbered as National Highway 13 which is also known as Trans-Arunachal Highway.
-Expenditure on the project was incurred out of Ministry of Development of North Eastern Region's the budget allocations for Special Accelerated Road Development Programme for North Eastern Region.
+Expenditure on the project was incurred out of Ministry of Development of North Eastern Region's budget allocations for Special Accelerated Road Development Programme for North Eastern Region.
 The 750 crore rupees project has seen disruptions due to resistance from locals.
 In 2018, it became operational after construction completion and testing.

 Location

 This bridge spans across Sikang river system in Arunachal Pradesh.
-It is located in lower dibang valley district of Arunachal Pradesh.
+It is located in Lower Dibang Valley district of Arunachal Pradesh.